 Commuting daily into the city I normally have a huge top box to carry my huge security chain, work clothes and lunchbox.
 The top box is very practical on workdays, but total overkill when on a weekend blast where something more discrete would be preferable.
-Kriega are a quality brand I’ve heard many great recommendations of, so were a default choice when I picked up this US-5 DryBag tail pack from Infinity Motorcycles in Holborn for £50.
-It is the smallest tail pack Kriega do at just 5 litres and not cheap, but I’m hoping it’s quality will make it good value.
+Kriega is a quality brand I’ve heard many great recommendations of, so it was the default choice when I picked up this US-5 DryBag tail pack from Infinity Motorcycles in Holborn for £50.
+It is the smallest tail pack Kriega does at just 5 litres and not cheap, but I’m hoping its quality will make it good value.

-The bag itself has a liner which can be removed, guess that’ll be useful if your lunch soup spills everywhere… The end folds over and clips down to effectively seal the bag, then you have an open pocket one side and a (waterproof) zip up pocket on the other side ideal for small items.
+The bag itself has a liner that can be removed, guess that’ll be useful if your lunch soup spills everywhere… The end folds over and clips down to effectively seal the bag, and then you have an open pocket on one side and a (waterproof) zip-up pocket on the other side ideal for small items.
 The main compartment is only 5 litres, so pretty dinky, but big enough for a lunch box and a disc lock on weekdays and some water bottles and cereal bars on weekends.
 But crucially it is small enough to remain discrete and tidy on the sportiest of bikes.
-Build quality appears top notch, all very sturdy, but time will tell how it truly stands up – I’ll report back here in due course.
+Build quality appears top-notch, all very sturdy, but time will tell how it truly stands up – I’ll report back here in due course.

-Overall, Kriega clearly make some quality gear that does the exactly what it supposed to, it’s not the cheapest, but as with most things you get what you pay for.
+Overall, Kriega clearly makes some quality gear that does exactly what it is supposed to, it’s not the cheapest, but as with most things, you get what you pay for.